Guidelines for Authors: The Science Teacher

 Letters to the Editor

-You might want to share the section "What our reviewers look for" (see below) with your colleague.
-This might help them provide you with valuable input.
+You might want to share the section "What our reviewers look for" with your colleague.
+This will help them provide you with valuable input.

 What our reviewers look for